Nood24/MIDI-Real-Time/index.md

 ## Codebase

-The One Man Ceilidh project is primary written in C++ to gain the performance related benefits of this language in a real time system.
+The One Man Ceilidh project is primarily written in C++ to gain the performance-related benefits of this language in a real time system.

 This section will walk through the files within the system.

-Note: This section will only discus .cpp files.
+Note: This section will only discuss .cpp files.
 Each .cpp file also has a .h file associated with it.

 ### main.pp

 main.cpp is the file with the highest level of abstraction in the One Man Ceilidh project.
 It instantiates the key objects in the system and sets them running. main.cpp can be found at  <https://github.com/Nood24/MIDI-Real-Time/blob/master/frontEnd/main.cpp>.

 It is worth running through this file quickly.
-A figure of it's operation is shown below.
+A figure of its operation is shown below.

 ```cpp